Andry-Smirnov/Andry-Smirnov/README.md

 # Hi there.
 I'm Andry

-I am a self-taught programmer with an interest in data & software engineering
+I am a programmer with an interest in data & software engineering

 ## Tech